 Hemp itself is a beneficial crop requiring no fertilizer, weed killer, pesticide or fungicide.
 It grows so thickly that weeds cannot grow.
 Farmers grow it in rotation with other crops such as barley or rye.
 The crop following the hemp requires no weed killer because the hemp has driven weeds out.
 The hemp seed is harvested as a nutritious food supplement rich in Omega-3 oil, amino acids, protein and fiber.
 It is considered a “super food”.
 The outer fibers are used for cloth usually as a blend with 45% cotton.
 The woody inner core is chopped to uniform size for our use.
 It has been traditionally used as animal bedding.
 Thoroughbred horse owners demand it.

 For over 60 years, growing hemp in America has been illegal, because it resembles its psychoactive cousin marijuana.
-It is grown legally in Europe, the UK and Canada through a system of licensed growers producing seed certified low in THC (<.05%).
+It is grown legally in Europe, the UK, Canada and the United States through a system of licensed growers producing seed certified low in THC (<.05% and .03% respewctively)).
 Farmers must buy their seed from these seed growers and their fields are inspected periodically.
 Our hemp must be imported from the UK.
 A new plant to process the hemp core is being built in Canada so there should be a North American supplier soon.

 This added shipping reduces the carbon-negative feature of hempcrete in North America and adds to production costs.
 It causes additional logistic costs since we had to buy a 40-foot container of material and store it on site.
 You must have people waiting for the truck with rented equipment to empty it, and you need dry weather.
 The truck charges nearly a hundred dollars an hour wait time while you unload for half a day.
 We filled a two-car garage with our material leaving a 4 foot margin for work around the edges.
 You have to keep this material dry until used so plan for adequate tarps."